dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 - **TDD (Test Driven Development)**
   - Sometimes, we write tests before we even start developing which is called TDD (Tests are written before the code)
-  - We mostly follow BDD (Behavior Driven Development) since we are using jasmine framework
+  - We mostly follow BDD (Behavior Driven Development) since we are using the Jasmine framework

 - **Behavior Driven Development**
   - Behavior Driven testing is an extension of TDD
   - Like TDD in BDD also we can write tests first and then add application code, **The major difference that we get to see here are:**
     - `Tests are written in plain descriptive English type grammar`
-    - Tests are explained as a behavior of an application and are more user focused
+    - Tests are explained as a behavior of an application and are more user-focused
     - Using examples to clarify requirements

 This difference brings in the need to have a language which can define, in an understandable format.